Jacobalicious/Temperature-Sensor-over-Matter-Thread/README.md

 ![License](https://img.shields.io/badge/license-MIT-green) ![Matter](https://img.shields.io/badge/Protocol-Matter-blue) ![Platform](https://img.shields.io/badge/Platform-ESP32-orange)

 A high-efficiency, battery-powered environmental sensor (Temperature, Humidity, Pressure) that runs on the Matter protocol over Thread.
+Should last 1.5+ years and is rechargable!

 Designed for the **ESP32-C6 SuperMini**, this device utilizes Deep Sleep and adaptive reporting to maximize battery life.
 It features a custom 3D-printed enclosure and a rechargeable 1000mAh LiPo battery via a USB-C TP4056 module.